waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

   --store-message-db-url=sqlite://store.sqlite3
 ```

-You can configure `nwaku` as a `Waku Store` client using the `storenode` option.
+You can configure `nwaku` as a `Store client` using the `storenode` option.
 This allows the node to query peers for historical messages but not store any message itself.

 ```bash
 ./build/wakunode2 --storenode=[STORE PEER MULTIADDR]